 Leon "Chu" Berry

-Some of Leon "Chu" Berry's most popular tracks include On The Sunny Side Of The Street, Maelstrom, Blowing Up A Breeze, Now You're Talking My Language, Indiana (1).
-Listen to these songs and discover more from their extensive catalog.
+Leon "Chu" Berry's most-played tracks include On The Sunny Side Of The Street, Maelstrom, Blowing Up A Breeze, Now You're Talking My Language, Indiana (1).
+Listen to these songs and explore more from their catalog on this page.

 Leon "Chu" Berry (born September 13, 1908, Wheeling, West Virginia, USA - died October 30, 1941, Conneaut, Ohio, USA) was an American jazz tenor saxophonist from the swing era.
-Throughout his brief...
+Throughout his brief career, Berry was in demand as a sideman for reco...
 Read the full biography on this page.

-You can find Leon "Chu" Berry vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Leon "Chu" Berry vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Follow Leon "Chu" Berry